berlin2123/oneapi_urls/linux_offline.md

-# The download Urls of offline version of Intel oneAPI
+# The download Urls of Intel oneAPI